ilg-physics-ucsb/physics4l-manual/4LSite/lab1.md

 :::Question
 ![](../imgs/Currentdisk.png)

-The above image shows a disk with a conductive surface (inside is non-conducting) connected to a circuit with current $I$.
+The above image shows a disk with a conductive surface (inside is an insulator) connected to a circuit with current $I$.
 Sketch the path that electrons might take, including the path on or inside the disk, with arrows indicating the direction of the velocity.
 (You can copy this image into your Google doc)
 :::

 By noting the direction in which the current is flowing, as well as the direction of the field of the magnets (found in Lab 0 and verified in the previous exercise), we can apply the right-hand rule to determine the direction of the magnetic force, and verify that our results are consistent with the observed direction of rotation.